South Florida

 “I definitely think it was related,” Taylor said.

 Nicholas Nehamas is an investigative reporter at the Miami Herald, where he was part of the Pulitzer Prize-winning team that broke the Panama Papers in 2016.
 He and his Herald colleagues were also named Pulitzer finalists in 2019 for the series “Dirty Gold, Clean Cash.”
-In 2020, he co-authored the book “The Grifter’s Club: Trump, Mar-a-Lago, and the Selling of the Presidency.”
+In 2023, he shared in a Polk Award for coverage of Gov. Ron DeSantis’ migrant flights.
+He is the co-author of two books: “The Grifter’s Club: Trump, Mar-a-Lago, and the Selling of the Presidency” and “Dirty Gold: The Rise and Fall of an International Smuggling Ring.”
 He joined the Herald in 2014.
 Support my work with a digital subscription

 #ReadLocal